autorope/donkeycar/docs/guide/simulator.md

 Drive the donkey with a joystick or keyboard.
 I used a PS2 Joystick and a PS3 Joystick.
 Keyboard controls use arrow keys to steer.
 In this mode, no data is recorded.

 > Note: Keyboard data produces steering information that is stepped (ie. -1, 0, +1) and may be difficult to train with.
+See below for joystick setup.

 ##### Joystick/Keyboard w Rec